What is a Duress Defense?

 How do you raise a Federal Duress Defense?

-Interestingly enough, there is no federal statute that lists the elements of the duress defense.
-However, common law and case law allow defendants to present a duress defense in federal court.
+Strikingly, there is no federal law that lists the elements for this defense.
+However, common law allows defendants to raise this defense in federal court.

-To raise a federal duress defense, the defendant must prove the following four elements by a preponderance of the evidence:
+To present a duress defense, the defendant must show the following by a preponderance of the evidence:

 - The person was under an illegal and immediate threat of such a nature that would cause a well-grounded concern of death or serious bodily injury;